shemil076/React-frontend/README.md

 # npm run start

-The server starts on http://localhost:8080.
+The application starts on http://localhost:3000/